blizanoCloud/Solr/SOLR_TROUBLESHOOTING_RUNBOOK.md

 * [ ] **Explain Plan:** Retry the query with `&debug=all` or for old SOLR versions`&debugQuery=true`.
 * [ ] **GC Pressure:** Check for "Stop-the-World" pauses: `jstat -gcutil <PID> 1s 10`.
+* [ ] Make use if Cloudera Manager charts for SOLR servers/service and collections statistics.

 #### Service Down